MakeSchool-Tutorials/Makestagram-Swift/P12-Creating-Custom-Post-Cell/content.md

 <div class="action"></div>
 Add an Image View to the Table View Cell, as shown below:
 ![image](add_image_view.png)
+By dragging the corners of the Image View, change its size to be the full size of the cell.
+We won't be using constraints until later on.

 ##Creating a Custom Class for the Table View Cell
 Since we will want to create an IBOutlet connection from this Image View to our Table View Cell, we will need to